 Giving Up on Lifelong Dreams

-If you are anxious about not meeting your goals, don’t be afraid to ditch them for new ones.
+If you are anxious about not meeting your goals, don't be afraid to ditch them for new ones.
 Giving up on dreams and plans that no longer work for you is not necessarily the definition of failure, even though it may seem that way.
-Remember that external factors such as unemployment, lack of resources, and limited possibilities contribute to your “failures”; some factors are simply beyond your control.
-However, what is completely up to you is the ability to persevere.
-Don’t see it as “giving up” on old dreams.
+Remember that external factors such as unemployment, lack of resources, and limited possibilities contribute to your "failures"; some are simply beyond your control.
+However, what is up to you is the ability to persevere.
+Don't see it as “giving up” on old dreams.
 You are merely making room for new ones by pivoting, just like startups often do.

-Failure is a crucial step in anyone’s life, including in students’ life after graduation.
-Overcoming it is not simple, but it is certainly not impossible, either.
+Failure is a crucial step in anyone's life, including in students' life after graduation.
+Overcoming it is not simple, but it is certainly not impossible either.

 Acknowledging Who You Are

 Take the time to discover who you are as a person.
 The question doesn't have to be answered within a few minutes or overnight.
 Let it sit for a while and ponder the question: Who are you?
 When you begin answering, you will find clarity in who you are and what you truly want.

 Career expert Ashley Stahl, in her TED talk, talks about the need to do a self-audit .
 More specifically, she encourages everyone to ask themselves the questions:

 - What do you know that you wish you didn't know?

 When it comes to failure, you tend to reflect and see what you did wrong.
 Another way to work around it is to evaluate what you can do right.
 Note down your skills, look for things you are passionate about, and acknowledge the challenges you can solve.